What is the Best Hot Tub?

 Hot Spring features the ACE® Salt Water System.
 This unique system uses a diamond electrode to sanitize the spa water which means you’ll need fewer chemicals like chlorine and bromine.

-Jacuzzi is the original and best-known hot tub brand.
+Jacuzzi is the original and most well-known hot tub brand.
 The Jacuzzi brothers invented the first hydrotherapy pump in the 1950s and popularized the use of outdoor hot tubs by the 1980s.

 The Jacuzzi brand is known for quality and longevity.
 Each spa is built with high-quality materials and receives more than 250 quality checks before being shipped.